Not-a-quincy/Calculator/README.md

 Video 2 - https://www.youtube.com/watch?v=1VjJe1PeExQ&t=251s

 These resources provide clear explanations and step-by-step demonstrations that are highly recommended before proceeding with the implementation.

+And also try solving equations using pen and paper first.